 What are “stems”?

 Stems are essentially the primary constituents of a song; they’re audio tracks which, when combined, create the final and complete mix.
-You can think of them as sub-mixes, which can be independently controlled within the context of the entire product.
+You can think of them as sub-mixes, independently controllable within the context of the entire product.
 For example, the aggregate of all the drums in a song can be put into one track to create a drum stem.

 Now, depending on how a song was created, the original producer(s) could simply go into their music project and render out a clean drum track — that is, the drums without the accompanying piano, bass, synths, etc. However, end users (the listeners) typically do not have this luxury, as the complete mix would be a single file which cannot simply be undone.
 It would be like trying to un-bake a cake.

-Simple Stems seeks to bridge this gap by using AI technology to guess where the stems are in a song.
-Stagecraft Software did not make this technology; we adopted it from the open-source project Spleeter and created our own application to offer a simple, intuitive interface, local (offline) stem splitting, file dragging/dropping, and more at an affordable price.
+Simple Stems seeks to bridge this gap by using AI technology to estimate where the stems are in a song.
+Stagecraft Software did not make this technology; we adopted it from the open-source project demucs, creating our own application to offer a simple and intuitive interface, local (offline) stem splitting, file dragging/dropping, and more at an affordable one-time price — that means no subscriptions!
 We cover more about what you can separate and the quality of said separation below.

 What exactly can you separate?